 CAMRA encourages all pubs to stock at least one real cider or perry preferably from a local stockist.
 There are now cider producers all round the country and not just the traditional cider counties of Devon, Somerset and Herefordshire.

-If a pub near you has at least one real cider available throughout the year then please submit the pub's details below and we'll send out a free window sticker to the pub.
+If a pub near you has at least one real cider or perry available throughout the year, then please submit the pub's details below.

 View Cider Pubs Near You

 If you find a pub selling real cider which does not have an apple symbol on WhatPub, please use the link on the pub entry to notify the local branch.

 CAMRA holds an annual nation-wide competition to determine the National Cider and Perry of the Year.
 The competition featured ciders and perries from across the UK, with each cider and perry judged on its individual taste, aroma, flavour, after-taste and overall appeal.
 The top awards were selected by a specially chosen panel of experienced judges, drinks writers and CAMRA members.

 The winner of the 2018 Cider Gold medal is Scrummage produced by Harry's which impressed judges with "a sharp but easy drinking cider that stretches to a long lingering and pleasant aftertaste."

 The winner of the 2018 Perry Gold medal is Piglet's Choice Perry from Nempnett Cider company, which took the accolade for the second year in a row.

 The judges described it as "a well balanced perry with a clean and fruity taste".

 GOLD - Harry's Scrummage (Somerset)

 BRONZE - Whin Hill, Perry (Norfolk)